aherrero/aherrero.github.io/_posts/2025-01-13-iot-home-automation.md

 ![iot](/assets/20250113/16.png)

 Now the fun / most custom IoT part: Developing our own sensors.
-In the rpi, we can install a MQTT broker (With the help of HA) and our Wifi systems MQTT client could communicate and be part of the HA whole system.
+In the rpi, we can install a MQTT broker (With the help of the HA) and our Wi-Fi systems MQTT client could communicate and be part of the HA whole system.

 Two kind of programming our ESP devices
 * The easiest way, with [ESPHome](https://esphome.io/guides/getting_started_command_line)